-Top 100 American Slangs for International Students
+Top 100 American Slang Words for Students in 2025

 If you are an international student going to study in USA for higher education, then here’s your guide to American slang.
 Students who are going to US universities first need to understand American culture and, most importantly, their language.
-This will help students to be able to interact easily and, secondly not feel left out of the conversations.
+This will help students to be able to interact easily and, secondly, not feel left out of the conversations.
 Check out the list of 100 American slang with their meanings and use in examples.

 What is a Slang?